Written by Régis Deymié, Principal Consultant

-Own funds will have to be at all times at least equal to the highest of:
+Own funds will always have to be at least equal to the highest of:

 Here are the K-factors that entail a coefficient by which the underlying amount should be multiplied for their computation (Article 15 (2) IFR).
 The others have different calculation methodologies referred below: